 The Employer argued that it had no obligation under the Wage Protection Act 1983 to pay contractual salary or wages because the employees weren’t working.
 The ERA held that the workers were ‘ready willing and able to work’ but for the intervening event of the COVID-19 restrictions.
-(That’s an important issue, that could be relevant in a range of circumstances.
+(That’s an important issue, to employment lawyers and to employers, that could be relevant in a range of circumstances.
 One ERA determination doesn’t necessarily cement the law.)

 - contact me if I can help you with any employment law or other business law or commercial law issue;